keatonb/keatonb.github.io/_posts/2026-02-24-fourier-transform.md

 ## Aliasing from gaps in the data

 In Nyquist aliasing (above), a single signal in the time series could be interpreted as having one of a number of discrete underlying signal frequencies because of the how the data are sampled.
 When there are gaps in the time series data, this also can produce a discrete set of interpretations for the underlying frequency because of uncertainty about exactly how many periods of variation were missed when you weren't collecting data.
 When you have large gaps in the data, each individual sinusoidal signal will show up as a comb of frequencies, each a potential explanation for the observations that were collected.
-The animation below shows the best-fit sinusoid matching each peak in this comb, and you see that the model phases up to the collected data, but with different numbers of cycles in between the two sets of observation.
+The animation below shows the best-fit sinusoid matching each peak in this comb, and you see that the model phases up to the collected data, but with different numbers of cycles in between the two sets of observations.

 <img src="http://keatonb.github.io/img/Alias.gif" width="50%" />